mono/website/docs/advanced/pinvoke/index.md

 See also: the **dlopen**(3) man page, the **ld.so**(8) man page, [Dissecting shared libraries](http://www-106.ibm.com/developerworks/linux/library/l-shlibs.html?ca=dgr-lnxw07SharedLib).

-Mac OS X Framework and .dylib Search Path
+macOS Framework and .dylib Search Path
 -----------------------------------------

 The Framework and library search path is: